grammyjs/website/site/docs/plugins/ratelimiter.md

 A client may consume capacity near the end of one window and immediately consume a fresh window after the boundary.
 That can create a short burst much larger than the nominal average rate.

-::: warning Fixed Window is not a minimum-delay primitive A Fixed Window configured as `{ limit: 1, timeFrame: 30_000 }` does not guarantee 30 seconds between two accepted actions.
+::: warning Fixed Window Is Not A Minimum-delay Primitive A Fixed Window configured as `{ limit: 1, timeFrame: 30_000 }` does not guarantee 30 seconds between two accepted actions.
 One action may arrive at the end of one window and another just after the next window begins.